 About PPI

-Policy Priority Inference (PPI) is a research programme that emerged in 2018 from a collaboration between The Alan Turing Institute, the Centro de Investigación y Docencia Económica, and the United Nations Development Programme.
+The PPI research programme emerged in 2018 from a collaboration between The Alan Turing Institute, the Centro de Investigación y Docencia Económica, and the United Nations Development Programme.
 Currently, PPI continues its development at The Alan Turing Institute as one of the research strands of the Computational Social Science Group, part of the Institute’s Public Policy Programme.

-The PPI model
+The PPI toolkit

 You can read the details about the latest version of the PPI model in this publication.
 The original model has been written in Python, and the links below provide access to its source code as well as to a package that can be installed via PyPI.
 In addition, this website provides a series of tutorials to use the Python version of the PPI model.